Mmarmedina/Mmarmedina/README.md

 📚 Full Stack Web Developer, focused on Angular and .NET.

-🖥️ I currently work as a Junior Fullstack Developer en Bravent.
+🖥️ I currently work as a Junior Fullstack Developer at Bravent.

 ✅ For over ten years, I've been designed and created websites using WordPress, which has given me a 360-degree understanding of how to create and manage digital products (design, usability, performance, content creation, etc.).